Leo-Nicolle/pix4d-homework/README.md

 ##### Why two events bus ?

-There is the general eventBus in **js/event-bus** which should trigger any event that concerns the whole app
+There is the general eventBus in **js/event-bus** which should trigger any event that concerns the whole app.

-- eg: when clicking on save, the **App.vue** saves and load the global store and the MapPolyline will save its points.

-And the **mapEventsBus** in the **map-pointer-event** mixin which triggers only map pointer related events.
+The **mapEventsBus** in the **map-pointer-event** mixin triggers only map pointer related events.

 ## Project setup